 Building for the Future: A Work in Progress

-The Museum of Modern Art is committed to being the most welcoming museum in New York, and to bringing art and people together more effectively than ever before.
-A major new building project will expand MoMA’s public spaces and galleries, allowing the Museum to reconceive the presentation of its collection and exhibitions and offer a more open, accessible, and engaging experience.
+MoMA is committed to being the most engaging and welcoming museum in New York, and to bringing art and people together more effectively than ever before.
+A new building project will expand The Museum of Modern Art’s public spaces and galleries, allowing the Museum to reconceive the presentation of its collection and exhibitions and offer a more open, accessible, and engaging experience.

 This vision will be fully realized over the coming years, and we will share more information here as our plans develop.

 Great art museums not only contain exemplary works of art, they are also places where—in a single visit—surprise, learning, and reflection come together in a liberating set of experiences.
 They link contemplation and conversation, quiet and excitement.
 This is especially true for museums of modern and contemporary art that embrace today’s most daring artists while also providing contexts for understanding and enjoying this art.
 As The Museum of Modern Art looks to the future, it is committed to these dual responsibilities and to expanding and enhancing its galleries to better bring art and people together.
-Our goal is to provide visitors with the pleasure of finding their own meaning within a singularly inclusive constellation of 20th and 21st century artistic practices.
+Our goal is to provide visitors with the pleasure of finding their own meaning within a singularly inclusive constellation of 20th- and 21st-century artistic practices.

 A walk through the Museum’s expanded and reconceived galleries, in combination with a wide range of interpretive programs, will offer engaging ways of linking the past to the present through exposure to radical ideas that bloomed in the late 19th century and continue to challenge conventional thinking today.
 The new Museum of Modern Art will be a place where you discover the most creative artists from around the world, revealing ideas that make you think and feel differently; a place where you can intimately study a collage, musical score, or video short, and also create your own; a place that encourages a sense of engagement with what is happening around the world, whether you are at the Museum, at home, or at work; a place where you can enjoy art at your own pace, alone or with family and friends; a place that is at once subversive and affirming; and a place that, with its changing exhibitions, performances, films, and educational programs, never feels the same.

-Enlivening and participatory, the new MoMA will be a place for people of all ages and experiences to share their thoughts and questions with each other.
+Enlivening and participatory, the new Museum will be a place for people of all ages and experiences to share their thoughts and questions with each other.
 It is a place for conversation, and a place for many stories.

 Our goal is to ensure the continued dynamism of the Museum’s unparalleled collection while making the Museum a more open, accessible, and engaging place, one where questions are prized and the diversity of ideas raised by modern and contemporary artists becomes a greater and more resonant part of people’s daily lives.